ciml-org/ciml-summer-institute-2021/1.4_installing_your_own_miniconda_creating_conda_environments/README.md

 A list of installed packages appears if it has been installed correctly.

-#### Create a Conda Environment for this repository
+#### Create a Conda Environment for the notebooks-sharing Repository
-First, we create a local copy of the following training repository by cloning it with git.
+First, create a local copy of the training repository by cloning it with git.
 ```
 git clone https://github.com/sdsc-hpc-training-org/notebooks-sharing.git
 ```

-Then, we create a Conda environment that contains specific versions of all the packages needed to reproduce the results of this study.
+Then, create a Conda environment that contains specific versions of all the packages needed to reproduce the results of this study.
 Note, the `&` at the end.
 This will run the command in the background.
 ```
 conda env create -f notebooks-sharing/environment.yml &
 ```